ckormanyos/e_float-2021/README.md

 The _gmp_ and _mpfr_ versions support high digit counts natively from their wrapped libraries.

+## Building

+TBD: Provide instructions for building the project on Linux and MacOS (GNUmake), or Windows (MSVC with MSBuild)

 ## History

 The e_float project influenced the concept and creation